Khairul25556/todo-App/README.txt

-use it on console.
+I'm in a middle of learning js.
+So I just wanna make a simple thing which is basically about js.
+How to use it?
+All info has been added to the website.
+And play it by using console.
 At first give input 'quit'.
 Then open console and then use it.
+It's not completed.